syncfusion-content/xamarin-docs/Xamarin/SfCalendar/How-To.md

 {% endtabs %}

 ## Deselect today selection on initial load
-Initially, the calendar is loaded with the current day as selected date in `MonthView` when the SelectionMode is set to SingleSelection, but you can deselect the date on initial loading in `SfCalendar` using the `ToggleDaySelection` and `NullableSelectedDate` properties.
+Initially, the calendar is loaded with the current day as selected date in `MonthView` when the SelectionMode is set to SingleSelection, but you can deselect the date on initial loading in `SfCalendar` by set the [SelectedDate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~SelectedDate.html) property as null.

 {% tabs %}
 {% highlight c# %}
-calendar.ToggleDaySelection = true;
-calendar.NullableSelectedDate = null;
+calendar.SelectedDate = null;
 {% endhighlight %}
 {% endtabs %}